-Last March I had the opportunity to travel to Koh Tao in Thailand on holiday, while there I ended up teaching English to my neighbor’s children.
-I really enjoyed meeting the children and to help them in my own way.
-From my studies and experience these are some of the key ways to interacting with children.
+Last March I had the opportunity to travel to Koh Tao in Thailand on holiday, while there I ended up teaching English to my neighbour’s children.
+I enjoyed meeting the children and helping them in my way.
+From my studies and experience, these are some of the key ways to interact with children.

 Children’s language development.